-With over 800 million users and growing, TikTok was the most downloaded app of 2019.
+With over 800 million users and growing, TikTok was the most downloaded app over the last few years.

-Although it’s future in the United States is uncertain—being owned by the Chinese company ByteDance—marketers are discovering that it’s an effective way to reach millions of new potential customers.
+Although it’s future in the United States is uncertain—being owned by ByteDance—marketers are discovering that it’s an effective way to reach millions of new potential customers.

 The platform now offers paid media options and TikTok advertisers are getting huge results.